naorlivne/dcos-docs/1.10/installing/custom/configuration/configuration-parameters.md

 **Caution:** If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DC/OS.

 ### rexray_config
-The <a href="https://rexray.readthedocs.org/en/v0.3.2/user-guide/config/" target="_blank">REX-Ray</a> configuration method for enabling external persistent volumes in Marathon.
+The <a href="https://rexray.readthedocs.io/en/v0.9.0/user-guide/config/" target="_blank">REX-Ray</a> configuration for enabling external persistent volumes in Marathon.
 REX-Ray is a storage orchestration engine.
 The following is an example configuration.

     rexray_config:
         rexray:
           loglevel: info
-        modules:
-          default-admin:
-            host: tcp://127.0.0.1:61003
-        storageDrivers:
-        - ec2
+          service: ebs
+        libstorage:
+          integration:
             volume:
+              operations:
                 unmount:
                   ignoreusedcount: true
+          server:
+            tasks:
+              logTimeout: 5m

 See the external persistent volumes [documentation](/docs/1.10/storage/external-storage/) for information on how to create your configuration.

+If the `rexray_config` parameter is provided, its contents are used verbatim for REX-Ray's configuration.
+This lets you define completely custom REX-Ray configurations which integrate with various [external storage providers]( https://rexray.readthedocs.io/en/v0.9.0/user-guide/storage-providers/).
+However, if you upgrade your cluster to a version that includes an updated version of REX-Ray, you must ensure that your `rexray_config` parameter is compatible with the newer version of REX-Ray.

+### rexray_config_preset

+If you are running your cluster on AWS, and want DC/OS to integrate with the Elastic Block Storage (EBS) without caring about the specific REX-Ray configuration, set the `rexray_config_preset` parameter to `aws`.
+This sets the `rexray_config` parameter to the default REX-Ray configuration bundled with DC/OS.
+This option also has the benefit of automatically upgrading your cluster's REX-Ray configuration when you upgrade to a newer version of DC/OS that contains an updated REX-Ray version.

 ### security (Enterprise DC/OS Only)
 Use this parameter to specify a security mode other than `security: permissive` (the default).
 The possible values follow.